TheWillBa/TetrisJS/README.md

 # TetrisJS
-A version of tetris written functionally in js
+A version of tetris written in js